 Trevisian said nothing.
-He took another step back his eyes widening again.
+He took another step back, his eyes widening again.

 “Ruler?” came the small boy’s voice.
 He was not more than twelve.
 “Father is King,” he said, as though nothing else made sense.

 This was the closest the young Prince had looked to crying.
 He stood very still, but did not answer.
-Garesh’s impatience grew; they had to get back to the King.
+Garesh’s impatience grew: they had to get back to the King.

-Before long they had re-entered the festering room where the King lay.
-His eyes were open now, their bright green irises startling again his white skin.
-He looked almost lucid but his breathing remained shallow.
+They entered the festering room where the King lay prone.
+His eyes were open now, their bright green irises a startling contrast to his white skin.
+He looked almost lucid, but his breathing remained shallow.